CATERINGS SAAS

 Multi-diet calendar view

-Each diet is color-coded for instant visual distinction, with order periods marked by rounded corners at start and end dates.
+Diet periods are marked with rounded corners at start and end dates.
 This makes it easy to identify where each diet begins and ends, with gaps between orders clearly visible.
-Clicking on a diet bar drills down into the detailed order view for that day.

 Instant diet overview